johnhyde/island/13 breech detective.md

 “Well hello, beach detective,” said the illustrious shopkeep, raising his eyebrows as though for emphasis.
 “I'm glad you could find your way… here.”

-“Thank you, ‘pointy shoes’ Dugan,” [@ I ended up writing this guy completely different from the guy who has pointy shoes earlier in the story.
-So maybe he shouldn't be pointy shoes Dugan anymore?%%] said the Beach Detective, entirely unfazed.
+“Thank you, ‘pointy shoes’ Dugan,” [@ I ended up writing this guy completely different from the guy who has pointy shoes earlier in the story, which was the reason I thought to name him 'pointy shoes' in the first place.
+Oh well!
+By the way, his name is a reference to "Red Shoes" Dugan.] said the Beach Detective, entirely unfazed.
 “What do you have for me?”

 “Only the finest pair of breeches, Monsieur!” crooned the shopkeep.
 “As you know, every high-ranking member of flying island society wears breeches and has been doing so this whole time, canonically.
 And so if you want to rise out of the gutter-trash ranks of a stinking hard-boiled dick — no offense — and rub shoulders or maybe thighs with the upper crust, you’d better wear the pants[$ on the flying island, “pants” is understood to encompass both trousers and breeches, but not underwear.
 It's quite like America in that way.[$It's also quite like America in that "America" is there understood to mean "the United States".]] to play the part.
 So slip out of those trousers and give these puppies a whirl!”